NativeScript/docs-v7/ui/ui-views.md

 Defining the layout of the application is also an important part of the application development.
 For more information about the different layout containers that are available in NativeScript, see [The NativeScript Layout System]({%slug layouts %}).

-> **TIP:** You can access the underlying native widget for each view at runtime using the following properties.
+> **TIP:** You can access the underlying native widget for each view at runtime using the following properties:
 >
 > * Android: `<view>.android`
 > * iOS: `<view>.ios`